Middle East Television

 Middle East Television (METV) is a Christian satellite television broadcasting network located in Limassol, Cyprus.
 Programming on METV includes a mixture of Christian programming, plus non-religious entertainment programs like The Red Green Show, The Mary Tyler Moore Show, The Lone Ranger and NFL football.

+The channel originated in 1981 in Lebanon, being acquired by the Christian Broadcasting Network in 1982.
+The network received significant attention in northern Israel via terrestrial overspill.

 History

 The Voice of Hope and Hope TV, 1979–1982

 The station began its activity as a radio station, in September 1979, under the name The Voice of Hope, the product of an initiative by an evangelical Christian sect called High Adventure, led by a preacher named George Otis who raised donations for its establishment.
 The station operated from Marj Ayon under the auspices of the Army of Free Lebanon.
 The station was used for Christian religious broadcasts and propaganda broadcasts by the commander of the South Lebanon Army Saad Haddad.
 It mainly broadcast light music, in July 1981 it even cooperated with Kol Yisrael.

 In February 1981, the station began trial broadcasts of a TV channel called Star of Hope (or Hope TV), for the purpose of broadcasting a relay station was established near Bint Jbeil.
 Otis received a permit from Haddad to broadcast on VHF channel 12.
 In order to finance the station's broadcasts, they raised donations in the United States, but planned to broadcast advertisements and contacted the Israeli businessman Haim Schiff as a partner for marketing advertising services in Israel.
 In August 1981, a broadcasting vehicle purchased by the station in the United States arrived at the port of Haifa.
 The broadcasting vehicle was placed on the other side of the Fatma Gate in Lebanese territory.
 The station's broadcasts were officially inaugurated in October 1981.

 On March 9, 1983, the station's broadcast vehicle was damaged by a car bomb explosion, there were no casualties.
 Then it switched to broadcasting from a hill near Misgav Am, still on the Lebanese side of the border (the station did not receive permission to operate from Israeli territory).